Cadets are trained to meet problems head-on and solve them quickly.

 Each week cadets participate in a training lab that requires applying what they have learned in the classroom to real-world situations.
 These labs start on an individual level with subjects like Land Navigation and Individual Movement Techniques before moving on to fire team and squad level movement techniques, Special Teams, and full squad and platoon-level missions.
 These labs also serve to evaluate the MS-III cadets in 17 different leadership dimensions when they serve as Squad or Platoon Leader.

 All cadets are expected to pass the Army Physical Fitness Test (APFT) each semester.
 This test measures your fitness by through 2 minutes of pushups, 2 minutes of sit-ups, and a 2-mile run.
-You must score at least 60 points in each event to pass and exceeding the standard is not only encouraged but expected of officers.
 You must also meet height and weight standards for the Army, or make progress towards those goals each semester.